libriscv/libriscv/README.md

 ./rvlinux ../binaries/linux64/build/hello_world
 ```

-The emulator is built 3 times for different purposes. `rvmicro` is built for micro-environments with custom heap and threads. `rvnewlib` has hooked up enough system calls to run newlib. `rvlinux` has all the system calls necessary to run a normal userspace linux binary.
+The emulator is built 3 times for different purposes. `rvmicro` is built for micro-environments with custom heap and threads. `rvnewlib` has hooked up enough system calls to run newlib programs. `rvlinux` has all the system calls necessary to run a normal userspace linux program.
 Each emulator is capable of running both 32- and 64-bit RISC-V programs.

 ## Example programs